nvanheyst/roast_bot/README.md

 1. A custom ROS2 node built from the Zed Body Tracking API: https://www.stereolabs.com/docs/body-tracking/using-body-tracking.
 The user needs to hold one hand above their head for 5 seconds to start the image capture countdown.
 There is support to track more than one person.
 2. A second custom ROS2 node that makes two ChatGPT API calls (cloud).
 The first call roasts the users in the cropped image using gpt-4.1.
 The second call generates a caricature from the cropped image using gpt-image-1.

+There is also a webpage to capture contact details to send out the caricatures.

 Here is the hardware demo that was built for this and an example output

 <img src="https://github.com/user-attachments/assets/4aa42e11-e4ed-4632-9918-bdbbcef20220" style="width:200px;height:auto;"/>